Hokkaido, Japan: Take the Lavender Train to Furano

 If you are staying in Sapporo, you can easily visit Furano on a day trip – in case you have purchased a Japan Rail Pass, it conveniently covers the train journey.

-In winter, the Furano hills in Hokkaido turn into a popular skiing area in Japan that appeals to both cross-country and downhill skiers.
-All year round, there are lifts running up the gentle slopes, which bring you up to a breathtaking view of the flower fields and the surrounding landscape in summer and the white landscape in winter.
+In winter, the Furano hills in Hokkaido transform into a popular skiing area in Japan that appeals to both cross-country and downhill skiers.
+All year round, lifts are running up the gentle slopes, which bring you up to a breathtaking view of the flower fields and the surrounding landscape in summer and the white landscape in winter.

 A few kilometres south of Biei, you will arrive at Nakafurano and Furano.
 Since the 1940s, lavender has been cultivated here.
-Originally, it was a pure agricultural product, but over the years (beginning in the 1960s), due to Japan’s import of lower priced lavender, the lavender cultivation has shifted to having a focus on agricultural tourism.
-In addition to the many lavender fields, other flowers such as poppies, lilies, sunflowers, and lupins also cover the fields between June and August.
+In the beginning, it was a pure agricultural product.
+However, over the years (beginning in the 1960s), due to Japan’s import of lower-priced lavender, lavender cultivation has shifted to focussing on agricultural tourism.
+In addition to the many lavender fields, other flowers such as poppies, lilies, sunflowers, and lupins also cover the areas between June and August.

 The Lavender Express is faster and direct – probably ideal for returning to Sapporo in the evening – and lets you explore the valley next to the Takisato Lake, following the course of the Sorachi River between the mountains before joining the north-south-bound Hakodate Line.
-Whichever train you take, you will pass through flat rice fields, as well as lush mountainous landscape.
+Whichever train you take, you will pass through flat rice fields and lush mountainous landscapes.

 Nevertheless, if you choose to travel via Asahikawa on the local JR Furano Line, you will get the chance to discover more of rural Hokkaido from a train that runs at low speed through the scenic landscape, rice fields, and villages.
 In summer, a special tourist train, the Furano-Biei Norokko, operates with several departures a day.
 This train is sometimes decorated with lavender garland hanging from the ceiling!

-Both the Furano Lavender Express and the local Furano-Biei Norokko lavender train provide you with ‘certificates’ that you have done the lavender itinerary!
+The Furano Lavender Express and the local Furano-Biei Norokko lavender train both provide you with ‘certificates’ stating that you have done the lavender itinerary!

 When you take the Furano-Biei Norokko train from Asahikawa or Biei in the direction of Furano, you pass several lavender farms and flower fields along the way.
 Before Furano, right after Kami-Furano, you can get off the train to visit Farm Tomita.
 In summer, there is even a temporary stop Lavender-Farm Station just off Farm Tomita, shortly before arriving at Nakafurano.